 Next update: Occasionally.
 Follow me @walterfootball

-The order of this 2022 NFL Mock Draft is based on a random order.
-First-round picks from the 2021 NFL Mock Draft
+The order of this 2022 NFL Mock Draft is based on the NFL Power Rankings

 NFL Draft Recent Links:

 Go to 2022 NFL Mock Draft: Charlie Campbell | Go to 2022 NFL Mock Draft: Round 2

 *** 2022 NFL MOCK DRAFT updated Sept.
 15. This mock draft will be updated occasionally.
 Follow @walterfootball for NFL Draft updates. ***

 Atlanta Falcons: Spencer Rattler, QB, Oklahoma